Parking

 All vehicles on campus must be registered with the University Police and must display a valid permit.

-Permits are issued as hang-tags.
+Permits are issued as hang tags.

 Handicap spaces are designated in each parking lot and are specifically reserved for vehicles with permanent or temporary handicap license plates or special permits from a motor vehicle administration agency.